jakebailey/talk-ts-congress-2023/slides.md

 ##

-- Our old build was `gulp`.
+- Our old build was handled `gulp`; had gotten somewhat convoluted.
-  - Calls out to `tsc`, streams to modify files, the works.
-  - Complicated web of `series` and `parallel` tasks.
-- New build has all new steps, but removes many others.
+- With modules, the build steps are quite different!
-- Build completely replaced, reimplemented in a new task runner!
+- Build completely replaced, reimplemented in an entirely new task runner.
   - Plain JS functions with an explicit dependency graph, as parallel as possible.
 - It's called `hereby`, don't use it, thanks.